Jackett/Jackett/README.md

 1. Check if you need any .NET prerequisites installed, see https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net80#dependencies
 2. Download the latest version of the Windows installer, "Jackett.Installer.Windows.exe" from the [releases](https://github.com/Jackett/Jackett/releases/latest) page.
+3. Run the Jackett.Installer.Windows.exe program.
-3. When prompted if you would like this app to make changes to your computer, select "yes".
+4. When prompted if you would like this app to make changes to your computer, select "yes".
-4. If you would like to install Jackett as a Windows Service, make sure the "Install as Windows Service" checkbox is filled.
+5. If you would like to install Jackett as a Windows Service, make sure the "Install as Windows Service" checkbox is filled.
-5. Once the installation has finished, check the "Launch Jackett" box to get started.
+6. Once the installation has finished, check the "Launch Jackett" box to get started.
-6. Navigate your web browser to http://127.0.0.1:9117
+7. Navigate your web browser to http://127.0.0.1:9117
-7. You're now ready to begin adding your trackers and using Jackett.
+8. You're now ready to begin adding your trackers and using Jackett.

 When installed as a service the tray icon acts as a way to open/start/stop Jackett.
 If you opted to not install it as a service then Jackett will run its web server from the tray tool.